edersonferreira/edersonferreira/README.md

 Hi, I'm a Backend Developer, focused in PHP and Golang.

-I know some languages and frameworks, like JavaScript, NodeJS, Vue, Golang and PHP.
+I know some languages and frameworks, like JavaScript, NodeJS, Vue, Golang, PHP and Symfony.

 And, in the database section, I know PostgreSQL and MySQL.